Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

-Laser prostatectomy is a surgery that uses light beams to destroy part of the prostate gland.
+Laser prostatectomy is surgery that uses a laser light beam to destroy part of the prostate gland.
 This can help reduce urinary problems caused by an enlarged prostate.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You are dizzy, have nausea, or are vomiting.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - Steroids may be given to reduce swelling.

 - Antibiotics help prevent or fight an infection caused by bacteria.